jaxgardner/startup/README.md

 - Store the past activites completed so users can always refer back to the ones they like
 - Data will be showed in the list page of the website
 ### Websocket Data
+- There will be a realtime chat were current users can chat with others about ways to pass the time
+- This could include suggestions or instructions from others
+- Websocket data will be the message and username of others